connor-rose/Dissertation/Methods.md

 * SM: How many times have you deployed during your career?
 * SM: Did you experience any combat during deployment?
 * Do you have children?

+Pulling from Larsen et al these questions are broken up into three domains: individual level processes, family beliefs/practices, and sociocultrual processes

+**Individual Level**

+* What were your main sources of support during the post-deployment phase?
+* Were there any patterns in the coming home process that you noticed across your multiple deployments?
+* Were there any stressors that were salient for you and your partner when you \(they\) came home from deployment i.e. finances, chores, sexual frustration, loneliness etc.
 * What has been the hardest part of your re-adjusting to life at home after your most recent deployment?
 * What was the best part of your re-adjusting to life at home after your most recent deploymennt?
-* Were there any specific skills that you tried to use to ease the transition from deployment to post-deployment?
+  * ALT to 2 above: what have been the most salient experiences of your being back at home after deployment?
+* How did you \(and your family if civ\) prepare for life after deployment?

+**Family Beliefs/Practices**

-* Did you receive any formal training \(such as STRONG BONDS\) on how to work through post-deployment difficulties?
+* Did your family receive any formal training \(such as STRONG BONDS\) on how to work through post-deployment difficulties
+* What do you feel you've learned about your relationship as a result of your latest deployment?
+* How does deployment and the military fit into your family?
+* what was communication like for you and your partner when they got back from deployment?

+**Sociocultural Processes**

+* did social support from friends or family play a role in the coming home process?
 * What were your main sources of support during the post-deployment phase?
-* Were there any patterns you noticed across the times you came back from a deployment?
+* Were there any patterns you noticed across the times you\(your partner\) came back from a deployment?
-  * Did they get easier or harder each time?
+  * Did the coming home process change over the years?
 * What do you feel you've learned about your relationship as a result of your latest deployment?